qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

 .. gd_req:: Safety Analysis attribute: mitigated by
    :id: gd_req__saf__attr_mitigated_by
    :status: valid
-   :tags: prio_1_automation, attribute, mandatory
+   :tags: prio_1_automation, attribute, optional
    :satisfies: wf__analyse_platform_featarch, wf__analyse_featarch, wf__analyse_comparch
    :complies: std_req__iso26262__analysis_844, std_req__iso26262__analysis_746, std_req__iso26262__analysis_747

-   Each violation shall have an associated mitigation (e.g. prevention, detection or mitigation).
-The mitigation may be a requirement or a brief description of the mitigation.
+   Each violation shall have an associated mitigation (e.g. prevention, detection or mitigation) or AoU.
    If mitigation has not yet been implemented, do not use this option.
+   If status == valid then mitigated_by is mandatory.

 .. gd_req:: Safety Analysis attribute: mitigation issue
    :id: gd_req__saf__attr_mitigation_issue